OpenSourceEBike/OpenSourceEBike.github.io/remote/alt/build_remote.md

 * Added LED light pipes to the case to transmit lights from the leds.
 This avoids the use of clear silicone or epoxy and allows for brighter displays.
 I also added support in the case for both board leds.
 Note that at present we do not use the green led for any display information.
 However, this design will allow for that possibility in the future. (ie: display of motor error codes)

-*Added design options for both the 25.4 mm and 31.8 mm bicycle handlebar standards.
+* Added design options for both the 25.4 mm and 31.8 mm bicycle handlebar standards.
 Many new mountain bike frames are moving to a 31.8mm diameter.<br>

 * The design can also be mirrored to satisfy the needs of left handed cyclists.

-* Added a button recess to prevent the button on the board from being accidentally pressed when installed in the remote case.
+* Added a button recess in the 3d design to prevent the button on the board from being accidentally pressed when installed in the remote case.

 * Although the battery life with a cr2032 coin cell with the original design is well over 1 year, the re-design allows for the addition of a MUCH larger battery, namely the CR123A.
 This lithium battery has a capacity of 1500 mah, vs the 230 mah of a typical cr2032 coin cell.
 This is a improvement in battery life of over 6.5 times!
 This effectively eliminates any concerns that a user may have around battery life.
 The battery is also positioned to allow for easy replacement.